Skip to content

 Positive Behaviour Support

-The supported lodgings Service is for young people who are assessed via the Pathway Planning process as needing this service.
+The Supported Lodgings Service is for young people who are assessed via the Pathway Planning process as needing this service.

-• Regulate their behaviour to comply with reasonable house rules and expectations;
+• Understand reasonable house rules and expectations;

-• Engage with other agencies and professionals to address any issues that would stand in the way of them moving forward and securing the skills and resources needed to achieving stability and success in their lives.
+• Engage with other agencies and professionals to address any issues that would stand in the way of them moving forward and securing the skills and resources needed to achieve stability and success in their lives.

 However this would only be if:

-• Other key professionals have been involved;
+• Other key professionals have been involved and a Care Team meeting has been held;

-Young people are helped to develop, and to benefit from relationships based on:
+Young people are helped to develop and to benefit from relationships based on:

 • Mutual respect and trust;